gosub-io/gosub-engine/docs/tutorial.md

 This tutorial walks you through the core lifecycle of the Gosub engine.
 By the end you will have a working program that starts the engine, opens a tab, navigates to a URL, and reacts to events - the same pattern used by every embedding that builds on Gosub.

+For the surface itself rather than a walkthrough --- the full command and event vocabularies, the frame and scroll contracts, and the ordering rules --- see [embedder-api.md](embedder-api.md).

 The companion runnable example lives at [`examples/tutorial.rs`](../examples/tutorial.rs).
 Run it directly with:

 ``` bash